Bacterial circadian rhythm: Molecular mechanism of the cyanobacterial clockwork

 The S. elongatus luciferase reporter system was used to screen for clock gene mutants, of which many were isolated.
+The figure shows a few of the many mutants that were discovered.
+These mutants were used to identify the core KaiA, KaiB, KaiC clock genes.

 At first, the cyanobacterial clockwork appeared to be a transcription and translation feedback loop in which clock proteins autoregulate the activity of their own promoters by a process that was similar in concept to the circadian clock loops of eukaryotes.
 Subsequently, however, several lines of evidence indicated that transcription and translation was not necessary for circadian rhythms of Kai proteins, the most spectacular being that the three purified Kai proteins can reconstitute a temperature-compensated circadian oscillation in a test tube.

-The output of this oscillator to rhythms of gene expression may be mediated by one or both of the following mechanisms: (1) the Biochemical Cascade Model that implicates the globally acting transcription factors, RpaA and B. RpaA seems to be coupled to the central KaiABC oscillator by histidine kinase SasA through a two-component signaling pathway, and/or the (2) Chromosome/Nucleoid Hypothesis, in which the circadian clock orchestrates dramatic circadian changes in DNA topology, which causes a change in the transcription rates.
+In vivo, the output of this biochemical KaiABC oscillator to rhythms of gene expression appears to be mediated by KaiC phosphorylation status (see below) regulating a biochemical cascade involving a histidine kinase SasA and a phosphatase CikA that activate/inactivate the globally acting transcription factor RpaA.
+A contributing factor to the global transcription programs is rhythms of chromosomal topology in which the circadian clock orchestrates dramatic circadian changes in DNA topology that modulates changes in the transcription rates.